JakobGM/astrality/docs/configuration.rst

     Determines how long Astrality waits for :ref:`shell commands <run_action>` to exit successfully, given in seconds.

-    *Useful when shell commands are dependent on earlier shell commands.*
+    *Useful when you are dependent on shell commands running sequantially.*

 .. _configuration_options_requires_timeout: